Ormeline/Ormeline/README.md

   <br><br>
   <b>👩🏾‍💻 I'm currently expanding my knowledge on coding.</b>
   <br><br>
-  🚀 Have a look at some of the projects I have worked on, pinned on my profile.
+  🚀 Have a look at some of the projects I have worked on below.
   <br><br>
 </p>